Ron Dennis CBE

 Steve Edge is a corporate tax partner at the City law firm Slaughter and May where he advises many of the UK’s largest companies and also many inward investors into the UK.

-Steve is also a director/trustee of the Bournemouth Symphony Orchestra and chair of the Alumni Board at Exeter University (where he and Melanie met).
+Steve (who has two grown-up daughters and 5 grandchildren) has actively supported a number of charitable causes over the years and is also a director/trustee of the Bournemouth Symphony Orchestra and chair of the Alumni Board at Exeter University.

 Dominic Proctor was formerly President of GroupM Global; a role he assumed in January 2012 and retired from in 2017.
 GroupM is the Media Investment arm of WPP, the world’s largest Marketing Services group.